Porcelain vs Cork Flooring

 Porcelain

-Porcelain is a hard, long-lasting, and stain-resistant flooring material.
+Porcelain is a tough, durable, and stain-resistant option for flooring.

 Back to Top

-Many find a mixture of ¼ to ½ cup vinegar per gallon of water makes for a good cleaning solution for a porcelain tile floor.
-Some even add fragrance to leave behind a clean smell.
-Use a tile vacuum, mop the floor with the cleaning solution, scrub with a soft bristle brush if necessary, rinse/remove the solution with clean water, then buff with a clean cotton or microfiber towel.
+Many people find that mixing ¼ to ½ cup of vinegar with a gallon of water works well as a porcelain tile cleaner.
+Some even add a scent to leave behind a fresh smell.
+To clean the floor, vacuum with a tile-safe vacuum, mop using the cleaning mixture, scrub with a soft brush if needed, rinse with clean water, and dry with a cotton or microfiber towel.
+(Also Read: Best Vacuum for Tile Floors, Best Tile Mops)

 Back to Top